Consonant Shifts German

 Test your knowledge with multiple choice flashcards

-What is the High German Consonant Shift?
+What was the impact of the High German Consonant Shift?

 What was the First German Consonant Shift also known as?